cheelim1/go-temporal-sre/presentation/srekl-apr08-2025/images/PROMPTS.md

 "The official Temporal logo on a clean background.
 The logo features a stylized infinity symbol in blue-green gradient colors.
 The image should be crisp, professional, and suitable for a technical presentation with ample whitespace around the logo."

 *Note: Instead of generating this, you may want to download the official logo from [Temporal's website](https://temporal.io/media-kit) for proper branding.*

+## superscript-architecture.png

+**Prompt:**
+"A technical architecture diagram showing how SuperScript wraps non-idempotent bash scripts in Temporal workflows.
+The diagram should include: an HTTP API layer receiving requests, a Temporal server handling workflow orchestration, workflow workers executing the workflows, and activities that wrap bash scripts.
+Use a flow diagram style with boxes for components and arrows showing the request flow.
+Include a client making multiple identical requests that get deduplicated.
+Use a professional blue and green color scheme with clean lines and minimal technical style.
+Add small icons representing each component (API, Temporal, scripts, etc.)."

 ## workflow-deduplication.png